calvean/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line script duplicates last line of a file 10-no_more_js script delets all .js files in current directory and subdirectories 11-directory script counts directories
+12-newest_files script displays 10 newest file in the working directory